semantic-flow/sflo-dendron-notes/sflo.concept.mesh.resource.element.node-component.data.md

 - `_next/` - Draft/work-in-progress version
 - `_v1/`, `_v2/`, etc. - Versioned snapshots for historical access

-Like all [[sflo.concept.mesh.resource.folder]], they should contain an `index.html` [[sflo.concept.mesh.resource.element.resource-page]] -- a human-readable description for the component
+Like all [[sflo.concept.mesh.resource.folder]], they should contain an `index.html` [[sflo.concept.mesh.resource.element.documentation-resource.resource-page]] -- a human-readable description for the component

 ## Relationship to Data Nodes